Learn strategies, techniques, and tips that can help you plan better delivery routes so that you plan the best routes for every single delivery.

 A delivery fleet is the main structure of any delivery or field service operation.
 It involves the physical fleet: vehicles, drivers, and delivery agents that pick up and drop off orders to customers.
 But also support structures and teams, such as dispatchers, route planners, logistics, and inventory managers.

 That’s why fleet management involves everything from proactive maintenance and route planning to final proof of delivery.

 Besides vehicles, people, processes, and structures, it also involves technology.
-And the use of digital tools such as delivery management software and driver apps.
+And the use of digital tools such as delivery management software and driver apps like eLogii.